How to Open a Tire Shop in California

 • Specialty tires

-Implement an inventory management system.
+Implement an inventory software for auto parts management.
 This can help you track stock levels, monitor sales trends, and optimize inventory turnover.

 This helps you maintain adequate inventory levels.
 It will even minimize stockouts or overstocking.
 This will ensure timely replenishment and easy ordering of popular tire models.